What happens before surgery?

 Parathyroidectomy: What to expect at home — your recovery

-You may have some trouble chewing and swallowing after you go home.
-Your voice probably will be hoarse, and you may have trouble talking.
+You may have some tenderness when swallowing after you go home.
+Your voice might be hoarse, for a few days.
 For most people, these problems get better within a few weeks, but it can take longer.
-In some cases, this surgery causes permanent problems with chewing, speaking, or swallowing.
+It is uncommon, but in about 1-3% of cases, this surgery causes permanent problems with speaking or swallowing.

 © 2016-2019 Healthwise, Incorporated.